ChillarAnand/avilpage.com/index.md

 You can use [this form](https://forms.gle/Hre4z4aLqJA5zYWe6) to reach out for any queries or suggestions.
 I will get back to you as soon as possible.

-If you want to reach out on other platforms, you can use the links below.
+If you want to reach out on other platforms, you can use the links at the bottom.